acisf/coachforce/README.md

 2. Open a Voice Call
 3. View Transcript
 4. Update "Call Result" field in the Voice Call
-5. Evaluation auto-generates
+5. Evaluation auto-generates > Confirm under 'Evaluations' tab
-6. Coaching session is created
+6. Coaching session is created > Confirm under 'Coaching Sessions' tab
-7. Launch Agentforce for roleplay
+7. Launch Agentforce for roleplay > Confirm in 'Coachforce' Agent Builder*

+*If you don't see the Coachforce agent, clone your Default Agent and name it Coachforce.
+Then, re-deploy the GenAI Bundle and Functions. :)

 ---